FBddcz/-Multi-modal-fusion-for-object-detection-/README.md

 **RoadScene（2020)**  <br>
 it contains a total of 221 sets of aligned RGB-T image pairs.
 The main scenarios in the dataset are roads, including vehicles, pedestrians, traffic signs, and other objects. <br>
 You can find in [Paper](https://github.com/hanna-xu/RoadScene)   <br>
+**KAIST（2015）**  <br>
+It includes a total of 95,328 images, each of which contains both RGB color images and infrared images.
+A total of 103128 dense annotations are included.
+The dataset captures a variety of regular traffic scenarios, including campuses, streets, and the countryside, during the day and at night. <br>
+You can find in [Paper](http://openaccess.thecvf.com/content_cvpr_2015/html/Hwang_Multispectral_Pedestrian_Detection_2015_CVPR_paper.html)   <br>

 ## RGB-D: